-Types and Colours of Mustard Seeds
+Types of Mustard Seeds

-Mustard seeds are most often obtained from three types of mustard plants: beige or yellow seeds from the white mustard plant (scientific name Sinapis alba), brown or yellow-brown seeds from the brown mustard plant (Brassica juncea) and black seeds from the black mustard plant (Brassica nigra).
+Mustard seeds are most often obtained from three types of plants: beige or yellow seeds from the white mustard plant (scientific name Sinapis alba), brown or yellow-brown seeds from the brown mustard plant (Brassica juncea), and black seeds from the black mustard plant (Brassica nigra).

 Nutritional Benefits of Mustard Seeds

 Mustard seeds also supply us with a small quantity of healthy fat, a small amount of fibre, and a little protein.
 The fat consists mainly of monounsaturated fatty acids but also contains omega-3 and omega-6 fatty acids in approximately equal amounts.
 Monounsaturated and omega-3 fatty acids have many beneficial effects in our bodies.
 The seeds are low in saturated fat.